 India revamped its law regulating companies in 2013 and the terms with respect to executive remuneration were also closely reviewed as part of this exercise.
 The objectives of ensuring transparency and parity in executive remuneration, however, have always been discussed while keeping in mind the need to pay senior executives as per market standards to attract the right talent.
 In this regard, Dr Jamshed J Irani's Report on Company Law dated 31 May 2005 highlighted the need for companies to adopt remuneration policies to attract, retain and motivate executives to enhance the performance of the company and that the decision on how to remunerate executives should be left up to the company.
 This report further stated that this decision should be transparent and based on principles that ensure fairness, reasonableness and accountability.

-Executive remuneration (i.e., the remuneration of managing directors, key managerial persons, and managers) is governed by the Companies Act, 2013, and the Security and Exchange Board of India.
-The remuneration of senior executives is typically a combination of fixed salary, incentives linked to individual and organisational performance, and stock linked incentives.
-Recent instances of financial and other impropriety by senior executives have resulted in significantly impacting companies, their reputation, and valuation.
+Executive remuneration (i.e., the remuneration of managing directors, key managerial persons and managers) is governed by the Companies Act, 2013 (the Companies Act) and the Securities and Exchange Board of India (SEBI).
+The remuneration of senior executives is typically a combination of fixed salary, incentives linked to individual and organisational performance, and stock-linked incentives.
+Recent instances of financial and other impropriety by senior executives have significantly impacted companies, their reputation and their valuation.
 Organisations have now started evaluating compensation structures and reviewing terms of executive employment more closely.
-Consequently, more robust covenants are being included in employment documents to detail responsibilities, build in the required checks and balances, and highlight consequences of breach, such as including clauses to claw back bonuses and other discretionary payments.
+Consequently, more robust covenants are being included in employment documents to detail responsibilities, build in the required checks and balances, and highlight consequences of breach, such as including clauses to clawback bonuses and other discretionary payments.

-This article seeks to highlight certain key issues that companies should keep in mind when structuring executive compensation.
+This chapter seeks to highlight certain key issues that companies should keep in mind when structuring executive compensation.

 i Income tax for employees

-Compensatory payments maybe taxable either as employment income, if in consideration for a relationship of employment, or profits and gains of business and profession, if in consideration of a consultancy or contractorship.
+Compensatory payments may be taxable either as employment income, if in consideration for a relationship of employment, or as profits and gains of business and profession, if in consideration of a consultancy or contractorship.
 A third possibility is capital gains income, if the payment is structured as being due on redemption of a security held by an individual.
 Typically, one of the objectives of equity incentive structuring will be to try to accomplish capital gains treatment to the extent possible, as the rates are frequently lower.
-Salary income is taxable at the earlier of receipt or accrual whereas profits and gains from business are taxable on an accrual or cash basis, depending on the nature of taxpayer and system of accounting adopted.
+Salary income is taxable at the earlier of receipt or accrual, whereas profits and gains from business are taxable on an accrual or cash basis, depending on the nature of taxpayer and system of accounting adopted.
 Capital gains, on the other hand, are taxable in the year of transfer of shares, irrespective of when the consideration is received.
-This may create characterisation difficulties in relation to deferred income such as earnout payments which are paid over a period of time.
+This may create characterisation difficulties in relation to deferred income such as earn-out payments, which are paid over a period of time.

 ii Social security benefits